Impact of Growing eCommerce Businesses on the Logistics Sector

 It has also been seen that the saturation on the container shipping industry and extensive dependency on technology-backed infrastructure are contributing factors to the hindrance in the logistics sector.
 According to a survey conducted by PwC, 59 percent of U.S. manufacturers nowadays use robots for different logistics operations.
 All these changes are impacting the logistics sector.

 Bruno Berretta, the associate director of Colliers International, says that Amazon Prime has paved its way into the logistics market to take control of the supply chain processes.
 It will soon compete with conventional 3PL services.
 Moreover, Amazon is trying to reduce shipping costs, which do not have much impact on its profits.
-According to the report published by Colliers, Amazon spent around $11.5 billion on shipping costs in the year 2015.
+According to the report published Amazon annual shipping costs showed a steady increase from 2011 to 2021.
+In the most recently reported fiscal year, Amazon’s shipping costs amounted to 76.7 billion U.S. dollars, up from 61.1 billion U.S. dollars in the previous year..
 This was equal to approximately 10 percent of its global sales.
 If it delivers the goods by its own logistics network, it will save around $3 per package.
 This saving will eventually amount to approximately $1.1 billion annually.

 Amazon has leased 40 cargo planes to cater to its Prime Air service.
 Also, it has secured a license of a wholesaler for ocean container shipping between the U.S., Europe, and China.
 It now buys space on container ships and charges them wholesale prices rather than retail prices.
 As Amazon enters the 3PL market, significant operators like UPS and DHL will also be impacted.
 This is because 5 percent and 4 percent of their business are dependent on the Amazon merchandise.